CRA Personal Finance & Motoring News

 Read Also Related Article: Big Changes For Drivers Planned For South Africa In 2021 – Including Zero Alcohol Limits

-What is your view on these new guidelines that will come into effect in July 2021?
-Do you think it will have any positive impact on you as a vehicle owner?
+What are your thoughts on this very controversial issue regarding the payment of e-toll or not?
+Do you think paying e-toll will have any impact on the maintenance of our roads by SANRAL?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.